Lumaphore/.github/profile/README.md

 Mix that all together and we have an easier-than-usual onboarding process for Lumaphore.

-The user sees a QR code, the phone reads the QR code, the URL prepended to the data in the QR code triggers a redirect to your app which implements Lumaphor.
+The user sees a QR code, the phone reads the QR code, the URL prepended to the data in the QR code triggers a redirect to your app which implements Lumaphore.
 Easy!

 ---